nhscc/airports.api.hscc.bdpa.org/README.md

      specified in the connect URI automatically configured and hydrated
 5. At this point you should test that the API will work on your system.
 To do this, run the command `npm test` in your terminal
+   > If you're using WSL, you may experience problems.
+In that case, try running
+   > the test suite outside of WSL.
 6. If all tests passed, you can start up the API in development mode by running the `npm run dev` command
    * If you're on Windows, run `npm run dev-windows` instead!